Anywhere opioids are present there may be a risk of opioid overdose1-4

-There are risks with taking prescription opioid painkillers, even when they are taken correctly.
+There may be risks with taking prescription opioid painkillers, even when they are taken correctly.2,5

->6,000 children 0 to 5 years of age accidentally come in contact with opioids each year3
+>6,000 children 0 to 5 years of age experienced an accidental opioid exposure each year6*

-Teenagers (13-19 years of age) are the age group with the second highest number of opioid exposures among children <20 years of age3
+Teenagers (ages 13-19) represented the age group with the second highest number of opioid exposures among children <20 years of age6*

 Know the risk factors

 The risk of having an opioid overdose can increase for a number of reasons: